Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Wherever there is authority, there are dissidents.
 This is true from the schoolmaster's office, to the factory, to the city-state, and it is most certainly true in New Crobuzon.
 With unseen militiamen on every corner, lackeys of the industrialist in every workplace, and reactionary gangs of Quillers roving xenian districts after dark, resistence is a means of survival for many.
 There are organised radicals of course, those groupings around that illegal newsheet *Runagate Rampate* - its readers, its writers, its distributors, its agitators.
 There are also more loose sets of affiliations - friends and comrades organising their workplaces, passing on whispers of strikes and calls for demonstrations.
 To be a renegade in New Crobuzon, an individual must be wary, but there must also be charismatic, confident, disciplined - how else to *organise*?
 They must be tough-talking at times, and ready to draw a knife if the situation requires.

 The Renegade counts the following skills as career skills: Charm, Coercion, Cool, Discipline, Leadership, Melee, Negotiation, and Perception.
-Before spending experience during character creation, a Leader may choose four of their career skills and gain one rank in each of them.
+Before spending experience during character creation, a Renegade may choose four of their career skills and gain one rank in each of them.

 ---